-With that said, let's talk about how and why Refundo introduced the Refundo NOW advance program for consumers.
+With that said, here's how and why Refundo introduced the Refundo NOW advance program for consumers.

 “If I don’t fix the timing belt, wipers, and brakes, then I wont be able to guarantee my work”.
 “But sir, all I need is an oil change”.